What is a Motor Rated Switch? Understanding the Requirements

 The National Electrical Code (NEC) provides clear and strict guidelines for motor installations, primarily within NEC Article 430, “Motors, Motor Circuits, and Controllers.”
 This article is the definitive resource for ensuring a safe and compliant motor installation.

-Section NEC 430.109 specifically addresses the type and rating of the motor disconnecting means.
-The general rule states that the disconnect must be a horsepower rated switch or a circuit breaker.
-Its horsepower rating must be equal to or greater than the motor’s horsepower rating at the applied voltage.
+Section NEC 430.82 (motor controller design) addresses the capability of motor controllers to interrupt locked-rotor currents; NEC 430.109 lists the types of disconnecting means permitted for motor circuits.
+The general rule states that the disconnect must be a horsepower rated switch or a circuit breaker where appropriate, and its horsepower rating must be equal to or greater than the motor’s horsepower rating at the applied voltage in installations where the disconnect also functions as the controller.
 For professionals looking to deepen their understanding of code-compliant disconnects, it’s essential to know how to properly identify disconnecting means in the 2023 NEC.

 Is a Circuit Breaker a Motor Rated Switch?

 A common question is whether a standard circuit breaker can serve this purpose.
-According to NEC 430.109(A)(1), a listed molded case circuit breaker can be used as the motor disconnecting means.
-It’s crucial that it’s a UL listed disconnect and is properly sized for the application.
-However, for many industrial and commercial applications, a dedicated, lockable switch is preferred for its visibility and role in safety procedures.
+NEC recognizes listed molded-case circuit breakers as an acceptable type of disconnecting means for motor circuits; see the NEC provisions identifying acceptable disconnect types.
+It’s crucial that any circuit breaker used in this role is listed for the application and properly sized for the motor and its application.
+However, for many industrial and commercial applications, a dedicated, lockable switch is preferred for its visibility and role in lockout/tagout safety procedures.

 Key Features and Types of Motor Disconnects